charleyah/JankWorks/JankWorks/README.md

 In addition to the abstract APIs, JankWorks also contains namespaces for supporting library code.

 - `Core`		contains public common elements across all 3 modules.
-- `Util`		contains supporting code not directly part of the API.
+- `Util`		contains supporting code not directly part of the API but are used privately in implementations.
 - `Platform`	contains supporting code that is target platform specific.